polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 To update the metadata of the Polkadot.Js Browser Extension, follow these steps:

-1. Access to the Polkadot.Js App interface and click on the **Settings** tab:
+1. Access the Polkadot.Js App interface and click on the **Settings** tab:

     ![Settings Tab](/images/tutorials/transfers/metadata-update/metadata-update-1.webp)